 With the coronavirus lockdown closing the doors to our favourite hairdressers and salons, many of us have been left to contend with growing roots and DIY haircuts.

 Unveiling the government's new four-step plan, Boris Johnson has recently confirmed that non-essential businesses such as hairdressers could reopen in England on 12 April 2021 as long as strict conditions are met.
+Hairdressers in Scotland will also be allowed to reopen from 5 April.
 Counting down the days?
 Us too.

 RELATED: How to dye your hair at home, cutting tips, plus an at-home hair masque recipe